ArchipelagoMW/Archipelago/README.md

 ## Entrance Shuffle Algorithm

 Determines how locations are shuffled.

-### Default
+In all modes other than Insanity and the similar legacy versions, holes shuffle as a pair with the connecting cave and the front two sections of Skull Woods remain confined to the general Skull Woods area.
+Link's house is never shuffled as a design decision.

-Is the Vanilla layout.
+### Vanilla

+Places entrances in the same locations they were in the original The Legend of Zelda: A Link to the Past.

 ### Simple

-Shuffles Dungeon Entrances/Exits between each other and keeps all 4-entrance dungeons confined to one location.
-Outside Light World Death Mountain, interiors are shuffled but still connect the same points on the overworld.
+Shuffles dungeon entrances between each other and keeps all 4-entrance dungeons confined to one location such that dungeons will one to one swap with each other.
+Other than on Light World Death Mountain, interiors are shuffled but still connect the same points on the overworld.
 On Death Mountain, entrances are connected more freely.

 ### Restricted

-Uses Dungeons shuffling from Simple but freely connects remaining entrances.
+Uses dungeon shuffling from Simple but freely connects remaining entrances.
+Caves and dungeons with multiple entrances will be confined to one world.

 ### Full